How to test a car battery

 If your car fails to unlock using the remote-control key fob, it may just be that the battery in the fob itself requires replacement.
 However, if your spare fob doesn’t work either, it could indicate a flat or very low car battery.

 If remote unlocking doesn’t work, you should still be able to open the car by turning the key in the lock of the driver’s door.
-Many keys, including those from Mercedes and BMW, have a metal key blade hidden inside the key fob, which can be folded out by sliding a button on the fob.
+Many modern keys have a metal key blade hidden inside the key fob, which can be folded out by using a button on the fob.

 Turning the key blade in the driver’s door lock may operate the central locking and unlock all the doors, or it may only open the driver’s door.
 The door handle may also need one or two sharp tugs after turning the key before it’ll open.